CalBlanco/203_hw3/Readme.md

 The main components of the project are:

-- `src/train.py`: Script for training the summarization model
+- `src/train.py`: Unified script for training the model and generating predictions
-- `src/predict.py`: Script for generating summaries using a trained model
 - `src/summarizer.py`: Core model architecture implementation
 - `src/encoder.py`: Encoder component of the seq2seq model
 - `src/decoder.py`: Decoder component with attention mechanism